Trump to return to White House early from Florida vacation

-The White House announced the abrupt change in the president’s schedule late Wednesday, hours after Sen. Josh Hawley, R-Mo., said he will raise objections when Congress meets on Jan.
-6 to affirm President-elect Joe Biden’s victory in the November election.
+The White House announced the abrupt change in the president’s schedule late Wednesday, hours after Sen. Josh Hawley, R-Mo., said he will raise objections next week when Congress meets to affirm President-elect Joe Biden’s victory in the November election.

-Trump’s schedule change means he will miss the glitzy New Year’s Eve party held annually at Mar-a-Lago.
+The schedule change also means Trump will miss the glitzy New Year’s Eve party held annually at his private Mar-a-Lago club in Palm Beach.

 Neither Trump nor the White House explained why he decided to shorten a vacation that had been expected to end on Friday.

-Despite the plan by Hawley and group of Republicans in the Democratic-controlled House to object on Trump’s behalf during the counting of electoral votes, the challenge will not prevent Biden from being sworn in as president, and Sen. Kamala Harris, D-Calif., a Black woman of South Asian descent, from becoming vice president.
+The GOP objections, however, will not prevent Biden from being sworn in as president on Jan.
+20, and Sen. Kamala Harris, D-Calif., a Black woman of South Asian descent, from becoming vice president.